griffio/griffio.github.io/knowledgebase.md

 #### Problems in Open Source

-For every Linus there are a hundred duck-sized Tovalds.
+For every Linus there are another hundred duck-sized Tovalds.

 Liberal in input and conservative in output